 Both Fannie Mae (Federal National Mortgage Association) and Freddie Mac (Federal Home Loan Mortgage Corporation) are government-sponsored entities created by Congress to purchase conforming mortgage loans and resell them on the secondary market.

-The current 2020 Conforming Loan Limits for most locations in the U.S. is capped to $510,400 – with the exception of some high costs locations like California.
-These locations are capped at $765,600.
+The current 2021 Conforming Loan Limits for most locations in the U.S. is capped to $548,250 for a single unit property– with the exception of some high costs counties in California.
+These locations are capped at $822,375.
 Buyers in search of larger loan amounts should read more about Jumbo Loans here.

 Like many mortgage programs today, Conventional loans have certain advantages and disadvantages.
 Conventional loans generally require a larger down when compared to FHA loans, USDA or VA.
 Buyers are currently required to put down a minimum of 3-5% in order to obtain a Conventional loan.
 Please note, this down payment requirement only applies to owner-occupied primary homes.

 If you are looking for a second home or investment property Conventional loan, you can expect this down payment requirement to be 10-20%.
 One benefit is Conventional loans do not have the upfront mortgage insurance premium (MIP) requirement like all Government home loan programs.

 All Government loans require this, and the fee can range from 1 -3.5% of your loan amount.
 However, Conventional loans may require monthly private mortgage insurance (PMI) for down payments under 20%.

 Conventional Loan Mortgage Terms:

 Have questions?
 Call us or submit the Quick Request Form anytime to connect with a specialist 7 days a week.